vadimgierko/sudoku-solver/README.md

 # Sudoku Solver

-This app solves an easy sudoku.
+This app written in vanilla TypeScript solves any given sudoku using backtracking algorithm.

-⚠️ At the moment I&apos;m working on more advanced algorithm, which will be able to solve more comlicated sudoku.
+⚠️ At the moment I&apos;m working on implementing human-like solving algorithm before backtracking algorithm runs, to use it only when needed to optimize performance.

 ## Features

 - you can input known (init) numbers of sudoku you want to solve, save the board & click *solve* button
-- you can load template sudoku to test the app
+- template sudokus to test the app

 ## Tech Stack

-- React
-- Next.js
+- TypeScript